-In settings 4 and 5, SPDFiT was replaced with other state-of-the-art transfer learning methods: UDA (Xie et al. 2020) and Self-Ensembling (Laine and Aila 2016).
+In settings 4-5, SPDFiT was replaced with other state-of-the-art transfer learning methods: UDA (Xie et al. 2020) and Self-Ensembling (Laine and Aila 2016).
 We implemented UDA and Self-Ensembling using an open-source back-translation tool for data augmentation (Edunov et al. 2018).
-UDA used a loss function based on Kullback-Leibler (KL) divergence, whereas Self-Ensembling used mean square error as the loss function.
-Because UDA and Self-Ensembling are not
+UDA used a loss function based on KL divergence while Self-Ensembling employed mean square error as the loss function.
+Since UDA and Self-Ensembling are not specifically designed for personality detection tasks, to have a fair comparison, they employed the same exact psychological lexicons as SPDFiT (i.e., the LIWC, MRC, and SPLICE).
+Settings 6-8 depict alternative pseudo-labeling methods that utilize logistic regression (Lee's 2013), Lasso regression (Hastie et al. 2009), or Ridge regression for pseudo-labeling.
+Unlike SPDFiT, these pseudo-labeling methods are not equipped with a quality assessment metric to filter out low-quality labels.
+We also included three BERT (Devlin et al. 2019) settings, the aforementioned BERT-Base and